dreamcatcher-tech/network/website/nfas/Drafts/IPFS.md

 ### Chain

 This is a reverse trickle DAG which has as leaves pointers to every block.
 The root hash of this DAG represents the LATEST hash.
 Benefit is that getting an arbitrary height can be looked up near instantly, rather than having to walk the chain one block at a time.
 The old version of chain was literally a chain, but this new version should be a tree, to give this rapid lookup ability based on height.

 ### Block

 This stays largely the same, except internally the IPLD datamodel is applied

-#### Network
+### Network

 This will be left alone if possible, but we might change firstly that we build it up asynchronously, allowing efficiency as it gets large, and secondly that we might move to a HAMT which allows millions of children.
 HAMT needs performance checking.
 We need to make sure that holes are repacked in the network tree, so the tree does not shuffle, but this might not actually matter if we use named links.

-##### Channel
+### Channel

 This is an interesting structure, since it acts as a splice point to connect to the DAG or another chain.
 In the `precedent` field, it maintains a pointer to the latest block from the remote chain that transmitted to it.
 Walking this DAG it finds what messages are due to it based on its chainId.
 This will be tricky to implement privacy on, as the content request needs to be done as tho

 ### Interblocks

+These point directly at the blocks of the transmitting channel so are no longer a thing.
+The permissions layer will restrict how receiving chains can walk the DAG of transmitting chains.

+The `block.transmission` slice points now to the CID of the channel tip

 ### State

-This is made up of pointers within the DAG
+State allows using CIDs if the developer wants to, which can make anything in the IPLD be referenced and mutated by chains, by wrapping them in state.

 ## Converting existing models